techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ### System dialogs

 ```
-string[] OpenSelectFileDialog(string title,
+void OpenSelectFileDialog(string title,
     string currentDirectory,
     bool multiSelect,
-    string[] supportedExtensionsWithoutDot)
+    string[] supportedExtensionsWithoutDot,
+    function callback)
 ```

-Opens the operating system's "open file" dialog and blocks.
-When the user closes the dialog, returns the full path of the selected files, if any.
-If the user cancels the dialog, returns an empty array.
-Only confirmed to work on Windows.
+Opens the operating system's "open file" dialog.
+If the user selects one or more files, calls the callback with an array of file paths.
+If the user cancels the dialog, does not call the callback.

 `title` is the title of the dialog. `currentDirectory` is the directory that the dialog starts at; pass in "" to start from the working directory. `multiSelect` specifies whether the user can select multiple files. `supportedExtensionsWithoutDot` is an array of supported file extensions, all without the dot.
+These parameters only work on Windows.

 ```
-string OpenSelectFolderDialog(string title, string currentDirectory)
+void OpenSelectFolderDialog(string title,
+    string currentDirectory,
+    function callback)
 ```

-Opens the operating system's "open folder" dialog and blocks.
-When the user closes the dialog, returns the full path of the selected folder.
-If the user cancels the dialog, returns `nil`.
-Only confirmed to work on Windows.
+Opens the operating system's "open folder" dialog.
+If the user selects a folder, calls the callback with its path.
+If the user cancels the dialog, does not call the callback.

 `title` is the title of the dialog. `currentDirectory` is the directory that the dialog starts at; pass in "" to start from the working directory.
+These parameters only work on Windows.

 ### Script execution